-In case you’re wondering, businesses around the world have not only been present in Facebook, LinkedIn, or Instagram to promote their business.
-They also penetrate one of the most utilized search engines – Google.
+In case you’re wondering, businesses around the world have not only been present on Facebook, LinkedIn, or Instagram to promote their business.
+They also penetrate one of the most utilised search engines – Google.
 And how do they do that?
 Well, it’s through Google My Business, or GMB.
 Google My Business is a Google business listing that allows your company information to be output by Google in a variety of different results.

 To make it clearer, let’s make an example.
-Let us say you own a gasoline station business on the Bundall suburb of Gold Coast, Australia.
+Let us say you own a gasoline station business in the Bundall suburb of Gold Coast, Australia.
 When somebody searches for ‘gasoline station bundall gold coast,’ you are going to want your business to appear in the results that Google provides, as this is someone who is looking for a business like yours in your area.
 This is where your Google Business Listing – a fully separate entity to your website, comes into play.

 Google business listings provide all you need for a potential client to find and make use of your services, purchase the products you offer, or to just visit your business.
 Once you have claimed or registered your Google local listing, you can respond to customer reviews, add images, and much more to help your business stand out in local search.

 To put it simply, if you do not have a profile on Google My Business, you literally cannot vie in local search, so Google My Business is one of the very first places you should begin when working on local SEO for your business.